ItaiAllouche/MusicGenreClassification/README.md

 % accuracy on validation set

-% accuracy on validation set
+% accuracy on test set